State of Alaska Department of Revenue Sells 605 Shares of SEI Investments (NASDAQ:SEIC)

 State of Alaska Department of Revenue reduced its stake in shares of SEI Investments (NASDAQ:SEIC – Free Report) by 0.3% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 199,985 shares of the asset manager’s stock after selling 605 shares during the quarter.
 State of Alaska Department of Revenue’s holdings in SEI Investments were worth $12,044,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-Vestor Capital LLC bought a new position in shares of SEI Investments during the second quarter valued at about $82,000.
-DHJJ Financial Advisors Ltd. bought a new position in shares of SEI Investments during the third quarter valued at about $27,000.
-International Assets Investment Management LLC bought a new position in shares of SEI Investments during the third quarter valued at about $37,000.
-UniSuper Management Pty Ltd bought a new position in shares of SEI Investments during the second quarter valued at about $48,000.
-Finally, Exchange Traded Concepts LLC bought a new position in shares of SEI Investments during the second quarter valued at about $55,000.
+A number of other institutional investors and hedge funds have also recently modified their holdings of the stock.
+Vestor Capital LLC purchased a new stake in shares of SEI Investments during the second quarter worth about $82,000.
+DHJJ Financial Advisors Ltd. purchased a new stake in shares of SEI Investments during the third quarter worth about $27,000.
+International Assets Investment Management LLC purchased a new stake in shares of SEI Investments during the third quarter worth about $37,000.
+UniSuper Management Pty Ltd purchased a new stake in shares of SEI Investments during the second quarter worth about $48,000.
+Finally, Exchange Traded Concepts LLC purchased a new stake in shares of SEI Investments during the second quarter worth about $55,000.
 69.64% of the stock is owned by institutional investors.

-In other SEI Investments news, Chairman Alfred P. West, Jr. sold 4,700 shares of the firm’s stock in a transaction dated Monday, December 4th.
-The shares were sold at an average price of $59.97, for a total value of $281,859.00.
-Following the completion of the sale, the chairman now directly owns 8,030,834 shares in the company, valued at $481,609,114.98.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 In other news, Chairman Alfred P. West, Jr. sold 4,700 shares of SEI Investments stock in a transaction that occurred on Monday, December 4th.
 The shares were sold at an average price of $59.97, for a total transaction of $281,859.00.
 Following the completion of the transaction, the chairman now directly owns 8,030,834 shares in the company, valued at $481,609,114.98.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, major shareholder Sei Investments Co bought 1,240,000 shares of the stock in a transaction dated Tuesday, October 31st.
-The shares were acquired at an average price of $10.00 per share, with a total value of $12,400,000.00.
-Following the completion of the acquisition, the insider now directly owns 1,250,000 shares of the company’s stock, valued at approximately $12,500,000.
-The disclosure for this purchase can be found here.
-Insiders sold 42,967 shares of company stock worth $2,553,576 over the last three months.
-Company insiders own 15.50% of the company’s stock.
+In related news, Chairman Alfred P. West, Jr. sold 4,700 shares of the firm’s stock in a transaction that occurred on Monday, December 4th.
+The shares were sold at an average price of $59.97, for a total transaction of $281,859.00.
+Following the completion of the sale, the chairman now owns 8,030,834 shares of the company’s stock, valued at $481,609,114.98.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Chairman Alfred P. West, Jr. sold 29,343 shares of SEI Investments stock in a transaction that occurred on Friday, December 1st.
+The stock was sold at an average price of $59.78, for a total transaction of $1,754,124.54.
+Following the completion of the sale, the chairman now directly owns 8,029,315 shares of the company’s stock, valued at approximately $479,992,450.70.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders sold 42,967 shares of company stock worth $2,553,576.
+Insiders own 15.50% of the company’s stock.

 SEI Investments Price Performance